Sunday River Ski & Snowboard Club

 1. Standing Committees:

-C. The Membership and Nominations Committee shall be responsible for the solicitation of all Corporate members and shall be responsible to propose a slate of Officers and Directors to the membership at the annual meeting.
+• B. The Membership and Volunteer Committee shall be responsible for the solicitation of all Corporate members and shall be responsible for organizing member volunteers to assist with all aspects of the Corporation.

 No Committee shall, in the event of insufficient member interest, be required to convene.
-Any new committee may be formed at any time by the Board of Directors if, in their opinion, present member interest warrants its formation.
+Any new committee may be formed or combined with another committee at any time by the Board of Directors if, in their opinion, present member interest warrants its formation or realignment.

 ARTICLE VII